Interaction Modes

 Choose the simplest style that fits the task.

-In code mode, only the execute_code bullet appears.
+In plan mode, only the execute_plan bullet appears.
 In tools mode, only the direct tools bullet.
 This prevents the LLM from trying to use tools that aren't registered and keeps the instruction overhead minimal.

 The WithInstructions() call is part of the MCP server initialization.
 The server builds the instruction string dynamically based on the configured MCP_MODE, so the LLM always receives guidance that matches the tools it can actually use.
 The user doesn't need to think about modes at all — they just ask their question and the LLM picks the best approach.